The Malaya Tribune: Women's Corner

 In November 1930, the newspaper introduced a weekly column titled the Women's Corner, featuring discussion on topics such as "married life, gender relations, the nature of love, fashion, the status of women and household tips."
 It was the first local English-language newspaper to provide a "regular outlet for women's views."
 This was followed by the Boys' Corner in December 1930 and the Girls' Corner in May 1931.
 In spite of its name, letters from men which "dealt with topics that involved women or were considered part of the female domain of personal relationships and the home, as opposed to the ‘serious’ subject matter of the main readers’ correspondence pages" were also published in the Women's Corner.
-The letters featured in the Women's Corner, often written pseudonymously, were "mostly written by "English-educated Straits Chinese men and women".
+The letters featured in the Women's Corner, often published pseudonymously, were "mostly written by "English-educated Straits Chinese men and women".
 It was "not uncommon" for Malayan husbands to "encourage" their wives to read the column.
 The Boys' Corner was dedicated primarily to topics relating to education and hobbies.
 Chua states that the Women's Corner is "one of the only direct sources we have for local women's voices from the period", as well as an "excellent source to shed light on gender relations" due to the choice to include letters written by both men and women, its "interactive" nature and the "overwhelming prominence of letters on this topic."
 According to Frost and Balasingamchow, local English-educated women would use the column to voice their "demands for freedom to work, dress, fraternise and marry as they pleased."
 Frost and Balasingamchow argued that these contributions "make clear that when the modern girl in Singapore raised her voice she left an emphatic impression."